fabenp/we_rate_dogs/README.md

 # Exploration of we rate dog tweeter account

-The data was extracted from tweeter with tweep and BeautifulSoup and one file had archived tweeters for this account
+The data was extracted from twitter with tweep and BeautifulSoup and one file had archived tweeters for this account

 the main goal of this project is to wrangle data in order to answer some questions about these photos